TW-Robotics/Docker-ROS/README.md

 - ROS (ms-iot.vscode-ros)
 - C++ Intellisense (austin.code-gnu-global)

-Further to work with multiple terminals inside docker we recommend using [tmux](https://thoughtbot.com/blog/a-tmux-crash-course)
+Further to work with multiple terminals inside docker we recommend using [tmux](https://thoughtbot.com/blog/a-tmux-crash-course) which is set as the default shell.

 ## Commit changes to the docker container